jayeshmanani/brightness_control/README.md

     chmod +x ~/brightness.sh
     ```

-3. (Optional) Add it to your PATH:
+3. (Optional) Add it to your PATH - If have sudo access:

     ```sh
     sudo ln -s ~/brightness.sh /usr/local/bin/brightness